-Mayotte is one of those unexpected gems: a turquoise lagoon in the Mozambique Channel that also happens to be French territory.
-If you're going to dive its reef or explore Grande-Terre, an eSIM for Mayotte keeps you connected from the moment you land, without wrestling with local SIMs or outrageously expensive roaming.
-Here's what you need to know about coverage, how many gigabytes to get, and how to get everything ready before you fly.
+Mayotte is one of those unexpected gems: a turquoise lagoon in the Mozambique Channel that is also French territory.
+If you're going to dive on its reef or explore Grande-Terre, an eSIM for Mayotte keeps you connected from the moment you land, without struggling with local SIMs or expensive roaming.
+Here we tell you what coverage there is, how many gigabytes to bring, and how to get everything ready before you fly.

 Does an eSIM work in Mayotte?

 Yes, it works perfectly.
-Mayotte is a French overseas department located between Madagascar and Mozambique, with modern 4G mobile networks.
-A travel eSIM connects to these networks in guest mode and provides you with data as soon as you land at Dzaoudzi-Pamandzi airport, without changing your card or your home number.
+Mayotte is an overseas French department located between Madagascar and Mozambique, with modern 4G mobile networks.
+A travel eSIM connects to these networks in guest mode and gives you data as soon as you step into Dzaoudzi-Pamandzi airport, without changing your home SIM card or number.

-The best part is that you completely avoid the hassle of finding a physical local SIM, which can be tricky on a small island.
-The eSIM is already installed and contracted for the duration of your stay, so you arrive with internet already sorted from the first second.
-You just turn on your data when you land and you're good to go.
+The best part is that you completely avoid the hassle of finding a local physical SIM, which can be tricky on a small island.
+The eSIM is already installed and contracted for the days you'll be there, so you arrive with internet already sorted from the first second.
+You just turn on data when you land and you're good to go.

 Coverage between Grande-Terre and Petite-Terre

-Direct answer: coverage is good in the populated areas of the two main islands and decent along the coast, though it's weaker in the dense inland forests and some isolated coves.
-For moving around Mamoudzou, taking the boat between islands, or navigating the lagoon, you'll have plenty of signal.
+Direct answer: coverage is good in the inhabited areas of the two main islands and decent on the coast, although it drops in the jungle interior and some isolated coves.
+For moving around Mamoudzou, taking the boat between islands, or sailing the lagoon, you'll have plenty of signal.

 These are the areas with the best connection: